Ficool

 Kael's chest heaved.
 "So you became their weapon."

 Taren's gaze hardened.
 "You don't understand.
-You've been running, hiding.
+You've been running and hiding.
 I've been fighting.
 The Council respects strength.
-And I intend to use it against them, when the time is right."
+I intend to use it against them when the time is right."

 But Kael wasn't sure.
 Looking into Taren's eyes, he saw both the boy he had grown up with and the soldier who had burned worlds in the Council's name.
+He didn't know which one was real.

 Taren turned back to the holographic map.
 "Stay with me, Kael.
 Fight by my side.
 Together, we can take everything from the Council.
 With your ship—" his eyes lingered on Lyra "—and her connection to it, we could be unstoppable."